Table of Contents

 Can Probiotics Cause Frequent Urination?

-While probiotics are generally considered beneficial, they can have varied effects on individuals based on several factors, including the strain of probiotics used, dosage, and the individual's unique microbiome.
+While generally beneficial, probiotics can affect individuals differently based on the strain used, the dosage, and the personâs existing microbiome.

 Mechanisms Behind Increased Urination with Probiotics